 Who benefits from S.J.Res.
 98?

-U.S. service members who could be drawn into Venezuela operations
+U.S. service members who could be deployed to Venezuela operations

-They would get a clearer rule: no continued hostilities in or against Venezuela unless Congress votes yes or the United States is acting in immediate self-defense.
+They would get a clearer rule: no continued hostilities in or against Venezuela unless Congress votes yes or the U.S. is acting in immediate self-defense.

-If a loved one could be sent into danger, this resolution aims to require a public vote instead of leaving the decision entirely to the executive branch.
+If a loved one could be sent into danger, the resolution would require lawmakers to make that call on the record instead of leaving it entirely inside the executive branch.

 Who is affected by S.J.Res.
 98?

-They would be ordered to end hostilities involving Venezuela unless Congress passes a war declaration or a specific military authorization, or unless force is used for immediate self-defense.
+If S.J.Res.
+98 passes, the executive branch would be ordered to wind down hostilities involving Venezuela unless Congress passes a war declaration or a specific authorization, or the U.S. is responding to an armed attack.

-Any operation that qualifies as hostilities within or against Venezuela could be subject to termination under the resolution.
+Any operation that meets the War Powers Resolution's definition of hostilities within or against Venezuela could be subject to termination under the bill.

 Senate leadership

-They would have to decide whether and how this measure gets floor time after the Senate split 50-50 on a procedural challenge to expedited consideration.
+They would have to decide whether and how to bring the measure back to the floor after the 50-50 procedural vote on January 14 left expedited consideration in dispute.

 Share this story